databrary/design/wireframe-presentation.md

 CREATED : Study view: Access management

 - expandable tree with columns: "Name" (text/textbox), "Permissions" (dropdown), "Individual only" (checkbox)
+- each row color-coded by (greatest inherited) permission
-- "All Databrary Users", "View Only", unchecked, with brace on right covering all entries
+- "All Databrary Users", "View Only", unchecked (green)
-  - "NYU", blank, blank
+  - "NYU", blank, blank (green)
-    - "Me", "Owner", checked (no brace)
+    - "Me", "Owner", checked (purple)
-      - "Jane Postdoc", "Member", unchecked
+      - "Jane Postdoc", "Member", unchecked (red)
-      - "Mary Gradstudent", "Member", checked
+      - "Mary Gradstudent", "Member", checked (red)
-      - "Pete Undergrad", blank, blank
+      - "Pete Undergrad", blank, blank (green)
-  - "PSU", blank, blank
+  - "PSU", blank, blank (green)
-    - "Rick Gilmore", "Share Data", unchecked
+    - "Rick Gilmore", "Share Data", unchecked (yellow)
   - Search box with add button, blank, blank
 - Key at bottom with permissions:
-  - No Access: cannot see this study
+  - No Access: cannot see this study (white/none)
-  - View Only: can see the study but no data
+  - View Only: can see the study but no data (green)
-  - Share Data: can see the entire study and data, unless participant permissions specify otherwise
+  - Share Data: can see the entire study and data, unless participant permissions specify otherwise (yellow)
-  - Member: can edit and upload data
+  - Member: can edit and upload data (red)
-  - Owner: full access and responsibility for study
+  - Owner: full access and responsibility for study (purple)
   - Individual only: should only this person be granted access, or everyone in the group?
 - [image: study permissions tree](./study-permissions-management-tree.png)